 - Translate Media states that the average in-house translator salary in the UK and the US starts at around $24,000 to $28,000 per year.
 Experienced translators earn over $40,000 per year.

 - Income is influenced by the number of clients and negotiation skills.
-After a good clients base is established, together with experience, earning around $50,000 per year is highly-likely.
+After a good client base is established, together with experience, earning around $50,000 per year is highly likely.

 - You have to expect a rate of around $0.04 to $0.10 per word.